 For further details on specific topics/themes please contact the faculty members listed:Spatiotemporal data modelling and analysis in GIS

 Geographic information systems (GIS) provide an integrative platform for analyzing and understanding the spatiotemporal characteristics of our physical and built environments and the activities that take place there.
 Central to the success of such efforts is the ability to retrieve geographic information at semantic level, or the level that is closer to the human understanding of geographic spaces.
-Under this general research umbrella, we are currently looking for people interested in the following research directions and topics:(1) Three‐dimensional virtual environment
+Under this general research umbrella, we are currently looking for people interested in the following research directions:

 Mangrove forest ecosystem services and conservation

-Mangroves provide important ecosystem services and support the livelihoods of millions of people in Southeast Asia, though are in rapid decline.
-Research in the Mangrove Lab focuses on the geomorphological, ecological and social factors that affect mangrove stability and ecosystem service provision, using field‐based and remote sensing techniques.
-We are particularly interested in conservation and policy‐relevant research.
-Topics may include:- quantification and modelling of mangrove ecosystem services, mangrove deforestation, (particularly novel threats such as oil palm) and mangrove conservation policy.
+Mangroves provide important ecosystem services to millions of people in Southeast Asia, though are in rapid decline.
+Research in the Mangrove Lab focuses on the geomorphological, ecological and social factors that affect mangrove stability and ecosystem service provision, using fieldbased and remote sensing techniques.
+We are particularly interested in conservation and policyrelevant research.
+Topics may include the quantification and modelling of mangrove ecosystem services, mangrove deforestation, (particularly novel threats such as oil palm) and mangrove conservation policy.

-Current study locations include Singapore, Thailand, Indonesia, Philippines, Madagascar and New Caledonia.
-Students will be expected to work closely with our regional University and NGO partners.
+Current study locations include Singapore, Thailand, Indonesia, Myanmar, Philippines, Bangladesh/India, Madagascar and New Caledonia.
+Students will be expected to work closely with regional University and NGO partners.
 For more information on current projects see www.themangrovelab.com.

 High‐resolution palaeoenvironment and palaeoclimate of Southeast Asia